MicrosoftDocs/sql-docs/docs/sql-server/azure-arc/configure-least-privilege.md

 ---

-# Operate SQL Server enabled by Azure Arc with least privileges (preview)
+# Operate SQL Server enabled by Azure Arc with least privilege (preview)

 [!INCLUDE [sqlserver](../../includes/applies-to-version/sqlserver.md)]

-The information security principle with least privilege asserts that accounts and applications only have access to the data and operations they require.
+The information security principle of least privilege asserts that accounts and applications only have access to the data and operations they require.
 With SQL Server enabled by Azure Arc, you can run the agent extension service with least privilege.
 This article explains how to run the agent extension service with least privilege.

-To configure the service to run least privilege, follow the steps in this article.
-Currently the service does not automatically deploy to run with least privilege.
+To optionally configure the service to run with least privilege, follow the steps in this article.
+Currently, the service does not automatically run with least privilege.

-Support for this configuration is currently in available for preview.
+Support for this configuration is currently available for preview.

 [!INCLUDE [azure-arc-sql-preview](includes/azure-arc-sql-preview.md)]